locnguyen14/PetAppAPI/README.md

-0. General command to run docker with docker-compose:

-   - docker-compose run <service_name> <django_commands>

-1. Running Pet App API with Docker:

-   For ease of development, this Django application is containerized with Docker and can be run with of couplfe of task:
+# Containerized REST API Server with Django

+This Django API Rest Server is a template playground for any developers who want to reference any implementation of some web development concepts that can be done with Django application.
+Particularly:

+- How to utuilize DAO library for database access
+- How to secure an API Endpoint
+- How to handle image upload/retrival with CDN such as AWS S3
+- How to set up for containerized deployment (both API server and database

+## Setup

-   - Clone the application
+- Clone the repository
-   - Open the application in a command window/terminal
+- Install docker and docker-compose on your machine
-   - Run `docker-compose build`--> build the image
+- Spin up the containers:
-   - Run `docker compose up` --> run the container
+  - `docker compose -f docker-compose.yml up --build`
+  - Visit http://localhost:8000/ to check if the API server is up

+## Development

+- Database migration:
-   - Run `docker-compose run app python manage.py migrate` --> set up the schema for postgres database
+  - `docker exec -it <server_container_name> python manage.py migrate`
-   - Run `docker-compose run app python manage.py shell` --> interact with Django server and seed in some data

-2. How to expose API to other machine (beside your own computer):

-   - Run `pip install -r requirements.txt` to install all dependencies on your machine
-   - I want to test my app on my own personal IPhone and was running into a this particular networking issues: the main communication method is WIFI and the iOS device could not talk to my Window laptop because Apple device might not be able to recognize **localhost:8000** or **127.0.0.1:8000** due to different OS architechture.
-As a result, I need to expose the API via the IP address of the Wifi router:
+- Database seeding.
+There are 2 ways to interact with the containerize database
+  - With Django Shell: `docker exec -it <server_container_name> python manage.py shell`
+  - With PSQL: `docker exec -it <database_container_name> psql -U <username> -d <database_name>`
+- Info can be found inside the docker-compose.yml file

+## Networking Issues

+- Problem: how to test communication with API from a UI app on personal phone?
+  - Ensure API host machine and UI host machine on the same network (whether it's wifi, lan, etc...)
+  - Run/Expose the API via the IP address of the Wifi route:
     - Search for the router IP address in the command line with : `ipconfig`.
-Say the IP config is: 123.123.4.1
+Say the IP config is: `123.123.4.1`
     - Expose your API with Django command: `python app\manage.py runserver 123.123.4.1:8000`

-   - If your API is run/hosted on a Mac, simply run: `python app\manage.py runserver`
+## API Schedma